 If you want to use a @LoadBalanced WebClient.Builder, you need to have a load balancer implementation in the classpath.
-We recommend that you add the SpringCloud LoadBalancer starter to your project.
+We recommend that you add the Spring Cloud LoadBalancer starter to your project.
 Then, ReactiveLoadBalancer is used underneath.
 Alternatively, this functionality also works with spring-cloud-starter-netflix-ribbon, but the request is handled by a non-reactive LoadBalancerClient under the hood.
 Additionally, spring-cloud-starter-netflix-ribbon is already in maintenance mode, so we do not recommend adding it to new projects.
 If you have both spring-cloud-starter-loadbalancer and spring-cloud-starter-netflix-ribbon in your classpath, Ribbon is used by default.
-To switch to SpringCloudLoadBalancer, set the spring.cloud.loadbalancer.ribbon.enabled property to false.
+To switch to Spring CloudLoadBalancer.set the spring.cloud.loadbalancer.ribbon.enabled property to false.

-39.4.1.
+38.4.1.
 Retrying Failed Requests

 A load-balanced RestTemplate can be configured to retry failed requests.
 By default, this logic is disabled.
-For the non-reactive version (with RestTemplate), you can enable it by adding Spring Retry to your application's classpath.
+You can enable it by adding Spring Retry to your application's classpath.